"The Omen Machine" jumps to top of best-sellers list

-NEW YORK "The Omen Machine" jumped to the top spot of the Publishers Weekly best-sellers list on Thursday.
+NEW YORK Aug 24 (Reuters Life!) - "The Omen Machine" jumped to the top spot of the Publishers Weekly best-sellers list on Thursday.

 The list is compiled from data from independent and chain bookstores, book wholesalers and independent distributors nationwide.